Consulting Terminology: 120+ Buzzwords to Know

 B2C: Stands for Business-to-Consumer.
 Refers to transactions, services, or relationships between a business and individual consumers.

-Example: The company's B2C marketing campaign targeted online shoppers, offering personalized discounts to attract more customers to their e-commerce platform.
+Example: The company's B2C marketing campaign targeted online shoppers with personalized discounts.

 Example: We'll need to do some back-of-the-envelope calculations to estimate the project's budget.